Caerind/AwesomeCppGameDev/README.md

   - [libcluon](https://github.com/chrberger/libcluon) : libcluon is a small and efficient, single-file and header-only library written in modern C++ to power microservices.
   - [mongoose](https://github.com/cesanta/mongoose) : Mongoose Embedded Web Server Library - Mongoose is more than an embedded webserver.
 It is a multi-protocol embedded networking library with functions including TCP, HTTP client and server, WebSocke…
   - [yhs](https://github.com/tom-seddon/yhs) : Embeddable HTTP server.
+  - [Server_Information_Panel](https://github.com/LaGTeK/Server_Information_Panel) : Information Panel for DayZ SA
+  - [moon](https://github.com/sniper00/moon) : A cross-platform,lightweight,scalable game server framework written in C++, and support Lua Script
+  - [Game-Server-Configs](https://github.com/GameServerManagers/Game-Server-Configs) : A repo of game server configuration files used by LinuxGSM

 ## AI
+- [CppCompetitor](https://github.com/nikoladimitroff/CppCompetitor) : A program for dueling code bots.
+- [Samodiva](https://github.com/nikoladimitroff/Samodiva) : A C++ library for AI stuff.
+Hopefully it won't be as unfinished as the majority of my other repos.
 - Neural Network & Deep Learning
   - [neural](https://github.com/achpile/neural) : Some plays with neural network
   - [CppDNN](https://github.com/kmc7468/CppDNN) : Machine Learning for C++11